Aeon (magazine)

 Aeon is a digital magazine of ideas, philosophy and culture.
-Publishing new articles every weekday, Aeon describes itself as a publication which "asks the biggest questions and finds the freshest, most original answers, provided by world-leading authorities on science, philosophy and society."
+Publishing new articles every weekday, Aeon describes itself as a publication that "asks the biggest questions and finds the freshest, most original answers, provided by world-leading authorities on science, philosophy and society."
 The magazine is published by Aeon Media Group, which has offices in London, New York, and Melbourne.

 History

-Aeon was founded in London in September 2012 by Paul and Brigid Hains, an Australian couple.
+Aeon was founded in London, England, in September 2012 by Paul and Brigid Hains, an Australian couple.
 It now has offices in London, Melbourne and New York.
 On 1 July 2016, Aeon became a registered charity with the Australian Charities and Not-For-Profits Commission, in the categories of advancing culture and advancing education.
 Aeon also registered its affiliate, Aeon America, as a 501(c)(3) charity in the US, in the education category.
-In April 2020 Aeon launched a sister site, Psyche magazine, named for the Psyche concept in psychology, which publishes ideas, guides and videos on psychology, philosophy and the arts.
+In April 2020, Aeon launched a sister site, Psyche magazine, named for the psyche concept in psychology, which publishes ideas, guides and videos on psychology, philosophy and the arts.
+In 2022, they launched SophiaClub, a "program of cultural events".